brianmhunt/brianmhunt.github.io/_posts/2014-01-23-permanent-caching-and-busting.md

 share: true
 ---

-# What
+# What is it?

-Reduce server load and improve the user experience by speeding up load time with an aggressive caching scheme.
+Permanent caching is part of the HTTP protocol, a way to reduce server load and improve the user experience by speeding up load time.

-# Why
+# Why does it matter?

-It makes us and users happy.
+Caches make us and users happy.
 We get less load on our servers, and it's a significant speedup for load times.

+The busting is important because without it the resource may not be downloaded by a browser even though it has been updated on the server.

-# How
+# How does it work?

-We cache a number of "static" resources by identifying them like this:
+One can make a "bustable" cache a number of "static" resources that are loaded like this:

 {% highlight html %}
 <script async src='/all.js-{% raw %}{{ cache_buster }}{% endraw %}'></script>
 {% endhighlight %}

-By "static" I mean that **it changes when we deploy** our software.
-In addition to the Javascript files this caching model applies to our CSS and HTML template files.
+By "static" I mean that **it changes at most when we deploy** our software.
+In addition to Javascript files this caching model can apply to our CSS and HTML template files, and any other static resources including images.

 I discussed putting all our asynchronous loading via one file in the [previous post](/articles/making-everything-async/).